 - Common names: Root Chakra, First Chakra, Base Chakra, Muladhara, Foundational Center.

 - Name meaning: Muladhara comes from Sanskrit and translates to root, support, or pillar.

 - Corresponding gland: adrenal glands

-Adrenal Glands are endocrine glands which are responsible for the production of several hormones including adrenaline, aldosterone, and cortisol, which regulate a number important biological functions.
+Adrenal Glands are endocrine glands that are responsible for the production of several hormones including adrenaline, aldosterone, and cortisol, which regulate a number of important biological functions.

 - Color: red